Why You Shouldn't Ignore Stroke Symptoms

 “Even when a person’s symptoms are evaluated by a physician, stroke may not be at the top of the list.
 Doctors may consider a peripheral nerve problem, for example, and not associate the symptoms with damage in the brain,” Dr. Bradbury comments.

 The number of strokes among younger people has been increasing over the last few decades.
-Some stats suggests by as much as 53 percent.
 Dr. Bradbury explains that the reasons for the increase are likely a combination of factors – one being the increase in health conditions such as obesity, diabetes and heart disease among younger individuals.
 “These diseases are starting earlier in life and as a consequence, we’re seeing the effects of those conditions at earlier ages.”

 Another likely reason is that neurologists are getting better at diagnosing strokes.
 “As the technology has improved, we can see what is happening in the brain and can see damage that we might otherwise not have been able to years ago,” he says.